Chess in China: Modern history

 Chinese players also made improvement in Individual Chess Competitions.
 Liu Shilan won 1st place in Asia by sweeping the board in 14 games, entered World Champion Candidate Competition, namely the quarterfinal, and was entitled grandmaster.
 In 1985, An Yanfeng, Wu Minqian and Zhao Lan swept the first 3 places in Asian Area Competition.
 Wu Minqian later was admitted to the quarterfinal and won the title of grandmaster as well.
 Other women players got excellent results in international competitions.
 An Yanfeng, Zhao Lan and Wu Xiaoying were entitled masters.
 Ning Chunhong won 2nd place in Asia.
 He Tianjian, Xie Jun and Peng Zhaoqin were invited to visit USSR.
 Many Chinese men players have beaten world-famous grandmasters in international competitions.
 In the Asian Area Qualifying Trial held in Laoag, Philippines, Chinese players Qi Jingxuan, Li Zunian and Ye Jiangchuan swept the top three prizes.

 In the 1990s, Chinese women chess players reached the summit of the world and men's team also achieved world class level.
 Chess became far more popular as a result of Xie Jun becoming the women's world champion in 1991.
 She made a historical breakthrough for the non-European players in this field.
 After retaining her title match in 1993, interest in chess was raised even further with an estimated one million chess players in China.
-China Women's Team won 1st place in 1998 Olympiad for the first time.
+In 1994, Xie Jun became the first Asian (and the first Chinese) female grandmaster.
+The China Women's Team won 1st place in the Olympiad in 1998 for the first time.
 At the same time, men players like Ye Jiangchuan, Zhang Zhong and Ni Hua also gradually gained excellent results in various competitions.

 Officials of the Chinese Chess Association have been appointed by the National Sports Committee which also provides funding.
 The three strategy board games share a common headquarters called QiYuan (Chess Academy) normally with a dormitory with twin-sharing rooms on the top floor.
 The three respective national chess associations operate in China QiYuan situated in Beijing, while Beijing has its own (local) Beijing QiYuan.
 Similar structures were also set up in most major cities and today, there are more than 30 Qiyuans in China.
 At these Qiyuans, the paid officials run their day-to-day affairs and trainers conduct chess classes.
 Each QiYuan has its own management committee.
-At the (National) China QiYuan, the Chairman is Chen Zude who is also the President of the Chinese Chess Association.
+At the (National) China QiYuan, the chairman is Chen Zude who is also the President of the Chinese Chess Association.
 Every QiYuan had been allocated state subsidies to the three strategy board games.
 Since the restructuring of the Chinese government in May 1998, sports had to fund themselves by 2001.
 During the three year transition period, funding from the government was reduced by 30% each year.